GPU acceleration for Windows Desktop OS

 Using GPU virtualization, multiple virtual machines can directly access the graphics processing power of a single physical GPU.
 The true hardware GPU sharing provides desktops suitable for users with complex and demanding design requirements.
 GPU virtualization for NVIDIA GRID cards (see NVIDIA GRID) uses the same NVIDIA graphics drivers that are deployed on non-virtualized operating systems.
-GPU virtualization is also supported for fifth and sixth Generation Intel CPUs with Intel Iris Pro graphics with Intel GVT-g.
-For more information on these families of Intel processors, see fifth Generation Intel Core Processors and sixth Generation Intel Core i5 Processors.
+GPU virtualization is also supported for 5th and 6th Generation Intel CPUs with Intel Iris Pro graphics with Intel GVT-g.
+For more information on these families of Intel processors, see 5th Generation Intel Core Processors and 6th Generation Intel Core i5 Processors.
 GPU virtualization is also supported for AMD FirePro S-Series server cards, see AMD Professional Graphics virtualization solution.

 HDX 3D Pro offers the following features:

-Adaptive H.264-based or H.265-based deep compression for optimal WAN and wireless performance.
+Adaptive H.264-based deep compression for optimal WAN and wireless performance.
 HDX 3D Pro uses CPU-based full-screen H.264 compression as the default compression technique for encoding.
-Hardware encoding with H.264 is used with NVIDIA, Intel, and AMD cards that support NVENC.
-Hardware encoding with H.265 is used with NVIDIA cards that support NVENC.
+Hardware encoding is used with NVIDIA cards that support NVENC.

 When using lossless compression:

-The lossless indicator, a notification area icon, notifies the user if the screen displayed is a lossy frame or a lossless frame.
-This icon helps when the Visual Quality policy setting specifies Build to lossless.
+The lossless indicator, a system tray icon, notifies the user if the screen displayed is a lossy frame or a lossless frame.
+This helps when the Visual Quality policy setting specifies Build to lossless.
 The lossless indicator turns green when the frames sent are lossless.